At least, mine does to me. For those who live in European Union, it also happens to be the law.

 Plausible has been implemented as the analytics platform for this website.
 This is because even though the purpose of Plausible Analytics is to track usage, it can and is done:

 “without collecting any personal data or personally identifiable information (PII), without using cookies and while respecting the privacy of the website visitors.“

 Plausible is GDPR, CCPA and cookie law compliant.
 You can read their full Data Policy.

-If you sign up to receive a newsletter, any details you provide are only used for the delivery of the newsletter.
+If you sign up to the Muse & Reason Inbox, any details you provide are only used for the delivery of the bulletin and monthly scribblings.
 They will never be shared with third parties.
-My newsletters use the Mailchimp platform.
+The Inbox is delivered using MailPoet.

 If you are one of the kind people to donate — thank you! — you provide your name, donation amount, and payment card information.
-Depending on the donation option you choose, the transaction is handled by the financial service provider Stripe or PayPal, who will receive your payment information.
-This information will only be used to process your donation.
-If you support on an automatic basis, you can cancel your recurring donation at any time.
+Depending on the donation option you choose, the transaction is handled by Liberapay, Patreon or you can buy me a book.

 If you contact me via email, either by writing to me directly or by replying to an email newsletter, I will receive your email address and any other information you choose to provide.
 My direct email services are provided by ProtonMail and you can use my public key if you want to send something end-to-end encrypted.

 Any information you provide will only be used to communicate with you, if you have opted to receive a newsletter, to facilitate donations, and to better understand how you use the site in order to continue its development.
 Your information will not be shared with any ‘third parties,’ though it does live — securely — within the services that deliver this site.